wotakumoe/wotaku/docs/websites.md

 **Note:**
 - The default ripping type is volume.
-- :four-leaf-clover: :mdi-arrow-right-thin: the ripper uploads to 4chan first.
+- :four-leaf-clover: -> the ripper uploads to 4chan first.

 :::